Jeanselme/jeanselme.github.io/_pages/cv.md

 Research experience
 ======
 * Jan.
-2025 - Present*: Postdoctoral Scientist at *Columbia University*.
+2025 - Present: Postdoctoral Scientist at *Columbia University*.

 * May 2024 - Dec.
 2024: Postdoctoral Researcher at the *University of Cambridge*.